ghelmling/beeno/README.rst

 Map Properties
 ~~~~~~~~~~~~~~~~~~~~

-Map-type entity properties can only be mapped to an ''entire'' column
+Map-type entity properties can only be mapped to an *entire* column
 family in a table.
 This means that no other @HProperty annotations in
 the entity class can reference fields in the same column family or you
 will get an error about duplicate field mappings (the EntityService